Child Homelessness in Ireland Rises 19% as Record 17,500 People in Emergency Accommodation

 What's Next

-The government has committed to publishing a dedicated action plan on child and family homelessness before the summer.
-Housing charities are calling for urgent prioritisation of long-term homeless families for social housing and an acceleration of affordable housing delivery.
-Read the full Irish Times report here.
+The government has committed to publishing a dedicated action plan on child and family homelessness before the summer recess.
+Housing charities are calling for urgent prioritisation of long-term homeless families for social housing, an acceleration of affordable housing delivery, and a review of Housing Assistance Payment limits to reflect market reality.
+The coming months will test whether the government's response matches the scale of the crisis it has acknowledged.
+Full report: The Irish Times.
+Simon Communities of Ireland statement.